It started with a kiss…

 Each item is presented in a high quality leatherette Jewellery box.
 Each box features a plush interior and a separate two piece packer box.

 The Luxuria brand strives to remain true to its core value and promise of affordable and accessible luxury.
 The brand ships to over 100 countries internationally.
-Luxuria Diamonds offers FREE shipping to the USA and to 30 other countries.
+Luxuria Diamonds offers FREE shipping to the United States (USA), the United Kingdom (UK) and to 30 other countries.
 Welcome to more sparkle and less stress!
+Be brilliant with Luxuria®.

 Would you like to learn more?